 On average, how long do you typically wait for your shower water to reach the desired temperature?
-Many environmentalists squawk at the volume of water wasted each year that goes completely unused.
+Many environmentalists squawk at the volume of water wasted each year that goes completely unused from water heaters.
 Depending on how long you must wait, you might be wondering if it is time to invest in a electric hot water heater.
 The good news is that you probably don’t have to replace your electric water heater!
-We even can help with tankless hot water heaters or gas hot water tanks
+We even can help with tankless hot water heaters or gas hot water tanks.

 There are a few other options you may weigh to help speed up the heating process of your water heater.
 Here are a few things that you should keep in mind when considering how long it takes to receive hot water.

 Is your water heating slowly?
 Sometimes, you might find that the shower on one side of the house heats up much faster than a shower on the other.
-The distance from the hot water heater to the shower can make a big difference in how long it takes your hot water to heat up.
+The distance from hot water heaters to the shower can make a big difference in how long it takes hot water to heat up.
 Ranch-style homes tend to experience this phenomenon the most because they do have longer pipelines that stretch across their sprawling floor plans.
 If this is the case, you could reconsider the piping configuration if it makes a big difference to you.